dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 Materialized views support the optional configuration `on_configuration_change` with the following values:
 - `apply` (default) &mdash; attempts to update the existing database object if possible, avoiding a complete rebuild.
-- `skip` &mdash; allows runs to continue while also providing a warning that the model was skipped
+- `continue` &mdash; allows runs to continue while also providing a warning that the model was skipped
 - `fail` &mdash; forces runs to fail if a change is detected in a materialized view

 Additionally, you can apply the `auto_refresh` configuration to have Redshift [automatically refresh](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-refresh.html) the materialized view for you.
 This action can applied without the need to rebuild the materialized view.